alehano/gobootstrap/README.md

 # Go Bootstrap
-Web framework in Go focused on decoupling business logic and scalability.
+Web framework in Go focused on scalability due to splitting by multiple packages and decoupling business logic.